MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-updates.md

 * [Share in Teams](../concepts/build-and-test/share-to-teams-from-personal-app-or-tab.md) isn't supported in the new Teams client.

-* API's used in Teams that require [device permissions](../concepts/device-capabilities/native-device-permissions.md) aren't supported.
+* APIs used in Teams that require [device permissions](../concepts/device-capabilities/native-device-permissions.md) aren't supported.

 * [Adaptive card tabs](../tabs/how-to/build-adaptive-card-tabs.md) aren't supported in the new Teams client.